Matthew-Riddle/GitHub-Practice/README.md

-# Data-Structures-Algorithms
+# GitHub-Practice
-Small projects i have created to learn and practice Data structures and Algorithms.
+Small projects i have created to learn and practice using GitHub.